Jaydos/interactive-form/README.md

-# interactive-form

-Project 3 of Team Treehouse Full Stack Javascript tech degree.

-Use JavaScript & jQuery to enhance an interactive registration form for a fictional conference called "FullStack Conf."
+Tasked with using JavaScript & jQuery to enhance an interactive registration form for a fictional conference called "FullStack Conf."